brendantipp/br_pands_project/README.md

 3. A scatter plot of each pair of variables will be createed adn will be visible on the screen

+I decided to use pairgrid beacuse PairGrid also allows you to quickly draw a grid of small subplots using the same plot type to visualize data in each.
+In a PairGrid, each row and column is assigned to a different variable, so the resulting plot shows each pairwise relationship in the dataset.
+This style of plot is sometimes called a “scatterplot matrix”, as this is the most common way to show each relationship, but PairGrid is not limited to scatterplots.

 ### SUMMARY OUTPUT > The program will display both a summary on screen and create a summary.txt file in the local folder
 	>The summary is created using the inbuilt pandas fucntion .describe